msiebuhr/ucs/protocol.md

 Version and size numbers are sent back end forth in hex-encoding.
 Eg. the version is sent as `000000fe` over the wire (and *not* the binary `000\u00fe`).

+The 128 bit UUIDs are sent as 16 bytes (i.e. without any encoding), as are the corresponding hashes.

 ## Version check

 ```